High-throughput (short-read) sequencing using an Illumina MiSeq i100 (Plus)

 Pierce foil for "library" well (leftmost well) and load all 250 uL of prepared sample (denatured library at “100 pM”)

-• Other wells are for custom primers, if using.
-Apparently need to dilute in hybridization buffer which you now need to buy from Illumina separately (doesnt come w/ the i100 kits)
+• If you are using custom primers, you’ll need to dilute in hybridization buffer which you now need to buy from Illumina separately (doesnt come w/ the i100 kits)

 Bring everything (loaded flow cell and wet reagent cassette) to Miseq i100 instrument, sign in, enter run parameters, and load